woupiestek/midistuff_ts/log.md

 Aside from that, markers, which should just be identifier strings. `$`?

-### next step: generate messages!
+### next goals

+Panic mode would be good as well, but what are the boundaries if everything is an expression? `,` and `}` maybe?

+### variable resolution

 The marks etc. are now the interesting parts.
 Is the scope of a mark limited?

 Maybe add something to the parser?

-Panic mode would be good as well, but what are the boundaries if everything is an expression? `,` and `}` maybe?
+The keyword is repeat.
+Some perhaps doubling a part with another instrument is an unusual way to 'repeat' a section, but this is an ok use.

+We can do something more powerful:

+- put marked sections in a list.
+- replace mark & repeat nodes with nodes the refer to the list.
+- refer back to the position in the list.

+This changes the return type (a node with a list of subsections) And creates resolution errors.

+The sections are in place.
+They can of course refer to each other, but this only goes backward: resolutions fails unless there was something to refer to, but when section n was stored, only sections < n could be found.

+Main is the last one in a sense, but has no mark, so it does not simply fit in.

 ## 2023-11-6